 A Crown Ward may be eligible for compensation under the Removed Child Class if:

-- Child Welfare Authorities removed the individual from their home or they were voluntarily placed into care while under the Age of Majority (in their province/territory of residence) between April 1, 1991, and March 31, 2022
+- Child Welfare Authorities removed the individual from their home, or they were voluntarily placed into care while under the Age of Majority between April 1, 1991, and March 31, 2022; and

-- They were placed in care in an Assessment Home, Non-kin Foster Home, Paid Kinship Home, Group Home, Residential Treatment Facility or another facility that was funded by Indigenous Services Canada (ISC)
+- They were placed in care in an Assessment Home, Non-kin Foster Home, Paid Kinship Home, Group Home, Residential Treatment Facility or another facility that was funded by Indigenous Services Canada (ISC); and